 Some cars feature an adaptive LED system that adjusts the beams to avoid intense illumination while illuminating the road.
 Most cars, however, don't have them, so as a responsible driver, be vigilant and adjust your beams when needed.

 While headlights represent your eyes at night, they also signal to other road users.
-Knowing how to navigate high and low beams not only protects your eyes and other drivers, it also makes the road safe for everyone, pedestrians or drivers.
+Knowing how to navigate high and low beams protects your eyes and other drivers and makes the road safe for everyone.